 Hi!
 I'm Lisa.
 I'm a former corporate marketer who found that helping people discover the joy of being organized is far more gratifying work!

-I lead a busy and full life near Boston with my fiance, his two teenage kids, and our cat, Billie Jean.
+I lead a busy and full life near Boston with my husband, his two teenage kids, and our cats, Billie Jean and Renji.

 I know what it’s like to have...